‘But what are kings, when regiment is gone,

 Edward II is a play about homosexuality, the abuse of power and a quarrelling court.
 Filled with song and poetry and heart and guts, it is a violent, sumptuous and altogether thrilling ride, set in the period of Edward's rule, but with a contemporary edge.
 Ten actors and three musicians will take on this incredibly visceral story in the candlelit beauty of the Sam Wanamaker Playhouse.

-Please note: this production will feature moments of full male nudity.
+Please note: this production will feature moments of full male nudity and violence.

 Read the Blog